Pixelsuft/localcpu.js/README.md

 ![image4](https://user-images.githubusercontent.com/68371847/147376028-576a16c2-4f56-48a3-a9c9-dbb72772b4a5.png)

 ## Bugs
-Text mode space skipping made to prevent socket overflow Some lags with sockets
+Text mode space skipping made to prevent socket overflow <br />
+Some lags with sockets